 Dr. Keeler joined the faculty at the University Of Nebraska Medical Center College Of Nursing in 2011 as an assistant professor in the Community-Based Health Department, which is now named the Office of Transformational Practice and Partnerships (TPP).
 She served as clinical faculty for population health nursing and as faculty for Health Policy and Nursing research.

-In 2016, Dr. Keeler assumed the role of Lead Nurse Planner and Director for the CON CNE.
+In 2016, Dr. Keeler assumed the role of Lead Nurse Planner and Director for the CON CiPDI.
 Dr. Keeler’s areas of clinical research interest revolve around health promotion and prevention, and health policy and advocacy.
 She is interested in advancing scholarship in nursing education, particularly concerning the advancement of distance education and eLearning delivery and collection of outcomes metrics.

 Dr. Keeler envisions an exciting explosion of innovative ways to educate practicing nurses in all areas of practice.
-The CON CNE is driving the field of continuing nursing education forward, looking at all forms of technology to engage nurses in meaningful educational experiences.
-CON CNE strives to improve overall educational systems and platforms, concentrating on how IT systems can improve educational experience, outcomes evaluation collection and analysis, and improve overall program efficiencies.
-CON CNE envisions continuing nursing education to be at the forefront of dissemination and implementation research, examining new ways to effectively improve nurses’ performance through knowledge and skills acquisition.
-CON CNE is looking at various forms of live and online simulation to create a learning atmosphere that will improve cognitive functioning as well as addressing how stress and emotional response affects these outcomes.
+The CON CiPDI is driving the field of continuing nursing education forward, looking at all forms of technology to engage nurses in meaningful educational experiences.
+CON CiPDI strives to improve overall educational systems and platforms, concentrating on how IT systems can improve educational experience, outcomes evaluation collection and analysis, and improve overall program efficiencies.
+CON CiPDI envisions continuing nursing education to be at the forefront of dissemination and implementation research, examining new ways to effectively improve nurses’ performance through knowledge and skills acquisition.
+CON CiPDI is looking at various forms of live and online simulation to create a learning atmosphere that will improve cognitive functioning as well as addressing how stress and emotional response affects these outcomes.